halukilhan/uys/README.md

 - Flash player features like auto hd, autopause, dash etc.. (not returning) use "yays" instead
 - Keyboard actions. (not returning)
 - Settings or optional features. (not returning)
-- Reverse sidebar mode (not returning)
+- Reverse sidebar mode (may return)
 - Other old features may return upon request